hlennon/LCTMtools/README.md

 ### Thanks
-A special thank you to Charlotte Watson for testing the R package.
+A special thank you to Charlotte Watson for testing.

 ### Contributing
 I’m happy to receive bug reports, suggestions, questions, and (most of all) contributions to fix problems and add features.
 I prefer you use the Github issues system over trying to reach out to me in other ways.
 Pull requests for contributions are encouraged.